Frequently Asked Questions

 Have I done everything?

-5. Look for the confirmation email from orientation and make travel arrangements.
+4. Look for your orientation confirmation email and make travel arrangements.

 I still have questions!
 Who do I contact?